HermanL02/WarwickUniversity-Notes/202309/Lab 3 Backup.md

 Boby Profile (After visit Alice's Profile):
 ![[Pasted image 20231120154514.png]]
 ## Explanation
-The headerTag variable references the script header.
-The  jsCode references the code it se
+The Self-Propagating XSS worm uses DOM to organize the The headerTag variable references the script header.
+The jsCode references the code itself.

 # Task 5
 ## Results and Screenshots